 Volunteer for Pulling Together

-The goals of the Pulling Together program are to enhance biodiversity and the urban forest, share and learn about nature, help restore ecosystem services, improve climate resilience, and nurture community health and well-being.
+The Pulling Together program aims to enhance biodiversity and the urban forest, share and learn about nature, help restore ecosystem services, improve climate resilience, and nurture community health and well-being.

-Many of the natural areas in parks are at risk due to invasive species:
+Many of the natural areas in parks are at risk due to invasive species such as:

 • Scotch Broom